New Lanark

 New Lanark is a village on the River Clyde, approximately 1.4 mi from Lanark, in Lanarkshire, and some 25 mi southeast of Glasgow, Scotland.
 It was founded in 1785 and opened in 1786 by David Dale, who built cotton mills and housing for the mill workers.
-Dale built the mills there in a brief partnership with the English inventor and entrepreneur Richard Arkwright to take advantage of the water power provided by the only waterfalls on the River Clyde.
+Dale built the mills there in a brief partnership with the English inventor and entrepreneur Richard Arkwright to take advantage of the water power provided by one of the waterfalls on the River Clyde.
 Under the ownership of a partnership that included Dale's son-in-law, Robert Owen, a Welsh utopian socialist and philanthropist, New Lanark became a successful business and an early example of a planned settlement and so an important milestone in the historical development of urban planning.

 The New Lanark mills operated until 1968.
 After a period of decline, the New Lanark Conservation Trust (NLCT; now known as the New Lanark Trust, NLT) was founded in 1974, to prevent demolition of the village.
 By 2006 most of the buildings had been restored and the village has become a major tourist attraction.
 It is one of seven UNESCO World Heritage Sites in Scotland and an Anchor Point of ERIH – the European Route of Industrial Heritage.